 Meanwhile, Visa and MasterCard credit cards are subject to a 2% fee, which makes Paytm a slightly better option than Plastiq or PaySimply if you’re looking to meet the minimum spends on a Visa or MasterCard.

-Ultimately, it’s the American Express products that tend to have the highest minimum spending requirements, so the occasions when Paytm might be useful are few and far between – perhaps the $5,000 spending requirement on the TD Aeroplan Business Visa might be one use-case.
+Ultimately, it’s the American Express products that tend to have the highest minimum spending requirements.
+Therefore, the occasions when Paytm might be useful are few and far between.

 Credit card signup bonuses are the best way to earn a large amount of points in a short period, and it’s often the case that the most attractive bonuses are tied to the highest spending requirements.

-Out of these services, Plastiq is definitely the leading player and gives you access to the widest range of payees.
-PaySimply is the closest challenger, offering a lower 2.29% fee on a more limited set of payees, while GetDigs can be a good solution for 1% rent payments using a Visa or MasterCard.
+Out of these services, Plastiq is the leading player and gives you access to the widest range of payees.
+PaySimply is the closest challenger, offering a lower 2.5% fee on a more limited set of payees, while Paytm can be also a good solution for 2% bill payments using a Visa or MasterCard.